 A Note About Feedback and Critique at the Highlights Foundation

-We do this for two key reasons.
+We offer these options for a few key reasons.

 1. We believe that as the creative (in words and/or illustrations), you hold the roadmap to your story.
 Our job is to offer support, and at times, pass along new tools to help you on your journey.